digitalocean/ovs/Documentation/intro/install/general.rst

 The machine you build Open vSwitch on may not be the one you run it on.
 To simply install and run Open vSwitch you require the following software:

-- libc compatible with the libc used for build.

-- libssl compatible with the libssl used for build, if OpenSSL was used for the build.
+- Shared libraries compatible with those used for the build.

-- On Linux, the same kernel version configured as part of the build.
+- On Linux, if you want to use the kernel-based datapath (which is the most common use case), then a kernel with a compatible kernel module.
+This can be a kernel module built with Open vSwitch (e.g. in the previous step), or the kernel module that accompanies Linux 3.3 and later.
+Open vSwitch features and performance can vary based on the module and the kernel.
+Refer to :doc:`/faq/releases` for more information.

 - For optional support of ingress policing on Linux, the "tc" program from iproute2 (part of all major distributions and available at